-As Onit workflows become more complex, it’s can be useful to associate different apps with one another by designating one app as the parent of another.
+As Onit workflows become more complex, it can be helpful to associate different apps by designating one app as the parent of another.

 Creating parent-child relationships allows users to:

-• Create hierarchy between a single transaction, (serving as the parent), and multiple other transactions (the parent's children).
+- Create a hierarchy between a single transaction (serving as the parent) and multiple other transactions (the parent's children).

-If we set this relationship between apps up, a user could browse to the parent Contract Review transaction and click a button (highlighted in the screenshot below) to create the child transaction in the Contract Administration app without ever having to leave the Contract Review transaction.
-Additionally, since a lot of the data that the child transaction needs already lives inside the parent transaction (e.g., contract_name, company_name, contract_amount), this information will automatically be populated into the child app’s Launch Page, saving the user from having to manually type it in.
+If we set this relationship between apps up, a user could browse to the parent Contract Review transaction and click a button (highlighted in the screenshot below) to create the child transaction in the Contract Administration app without leaving the Contract Review transaction.
+Additionally, since a lot of the data that the child transaction needs already lives inside the parent transaction (e.g., contract_name, company_name, contract_amount), this information will automatically be populated into the child app’s Launch Page, saving the user from having to type it in manually.

-As can you imagine, parent-child relationships turn out to be a very powerful tool in your Onit App Builder toolbelt.
-Since parents can have many children, you can add lots of different pieces of functionality to parents, all of which can be exposed as different child apps.
+As can you imagine, parent-child relationships are a potent tool in your Onit App Builder toolbelt.
+Since parents can have many children, you can add lots of functionality to parents, all of which can be exposed as different child apps.
 Maybe your Contract Review app needs Tasks, Key Dates, and Dispositions.
 All of these could be configured as separate child apps.

 A note on parent-child relationships vs sibling relationships:

-Note that there is one more relationship type used to relate transactions in Onit: a sibling relationship.
+Note that one more relationship type is used to relate transactions in Onit: a sibling relationship.
 While some aspects of these relationship types are similar, sibling relationships are distinct from parent-child relationships in the following key ways:

-• Parent-child relationships create hierarchy between transactions, while sibling relationships do not.
+- Parent-child relationships create a hierarchy between transactions, while sibling relationships do not.

-• Parent-child relationships are, generally speaking, more restrictive to apps' workflow and permission structures, while sibling relationships are more flexible.
+- Parent-child relationships are generally more restrictive to apps' workflow and permission structures, while sibling relationships are more flexible.

-Whether you use a sibling relationships or a parent-child relationship is entirely dependent on your business case.
-We recommend defaulting to using sibling relationships until you find a use case that requires a one-to-one, parent-child relationship.
+Whether you use sibling or parent-child relationships depends entirely on your business case.
+We recommend defaulting to using sibling relationships until you find a use case that requires a one-to-one parent-child relationship.

 To learn more about sibling relationships, see our Creating a Sibling Relationship tutorial.